 - Essential oil (optional–I used NOW Foods Peppermint Oil for mine)

-Step #1: Measure your ingredients.
+Step #1: First I measured my ingredients.
 I measured just a bit under 1 cup Epsom salt and 1 cup sea salt.
 Then, I measured about 1/8 cup baking soda.
-The goal is to have 2 cups total when you mix your Epsom salt, sea salt, and baking soda.
+The goal was to have 2 cups total when I mixed the Epsom salt, sea salt, and baking soda.
 Then, I dumped the mixture into one of my plastic baggies, shut the bag securely, and mixed everything in the bag up thoroughly.

 Blanche offered her unsolicited supervision:

-Note: If you’re adding an essential oil, do it now.
-I added 10 drops of peppermint essential oil because I love that scent.
-Simply drop your desired about onto the salts; then, shut the bag securely and mix everything up again.
+Note: I added 10 drops of peppermint essential oil because I love that scent.
+To mix, I simply dropped my desired amount onto the salts; then, I shut the bag securely and mixed everything up again.

-Step #2: Split your mixture up into your different Ziploc baggies.
-Dividing 2 cups (your total mixture) by 7 (your number of Ziploc baggies) gives you a nasty number.
+Step #2: Next I split the mixture up into different Ziploc baggies.
+Dividing 2 cups (the total mixture) by 7 (the number of Ziploc baggies) gave me a nasty number.
 So I decided to eyeball the amount I thought should be in each bag and then compare.
-It isn’t an exact science, but you want each bag to have roughly the same amount.
-Then, add your color to each baggy.
+It isn’t an exact science.
+I just wanted each bag to have roughly the same amount.
+Then, I added color to each baggy.

-The number of drops you’ll add to each baggy will depend on what type of food coloring you use.
 I started with red and simply added drops, shut the bag securely, mixed, checked the color, and repeated if necessary.
-You can always add more drops of each color, but you can’t take drops away once you’ve added them.
+I knew I could always add more drops of each color, but I couldn’t take drops away once I’d added them.

-Once you’ve finished pouring your salts, you can screw the top back on and admire your handy work.
+Once I’d finished pouring the salts, I just screwed the top back on and admired my handy work.
 I had already put a sticky label on my lid when I took this photo.
 I got a 6-pack of labels at my local Jo-Ann.

 A note on color bleeding: After about 24 hours, my colors started to bleed into one another.
 Each color stripe now starts fading into the next color.
-Depending on the type and amount of food coloring you use, you might want to keep this in mind if you’re giving the salts as a gift and would like it to be presented a certain way.
-Also, if you pack your salts into the jar by pushing them down with a spoon or something, you’ll get more bleeding.
+Depending on the type and amount of food coloring used, this is important to keep this in mind.
+Also, if the salts are packed into the jar tightly, there will be more color bleeding.

 A note on using colored salts in white tubs: I was originally worried about whether or not the coloring would dye a bath tub, so I did a test.
-The small amount of salt is diluted by the amount of water in the bath tub, so you should be fine as long as you don’t use half the jar and then let the water sit for hours.
-If you’re worried, I suggest testing yours out or making your colors lighter.
-Here are crappy cell phone pictures of the test I did.
+The small amount of salt is diluted by the amount of water in the bath tub, so it should be fine.
+If you’re worried, you could test yours or make your colors lighter.
+Here are pics of the test I did.
 I used almost all of the purple salt and let the tub sit for about 20 minutes.
 You can see how diluted the color is in the bottom left photo.